 Any guesses on whose resume attachment I ended up opening?

 It’s always best to address the hiring manager or interviewer by name.
-Begin with Mr., Mrs. or Ms. And always include a last name if possible; Begin with “Dear X.” Address the reason you are writing within the first sentence of your email, such as "I am writing in regard to X position."
+Begin with “Dear X or Hello Y.” Address the reason you are writing within the first sentence of your email, such as "I am writing to express interest in X position."

 Always send your resume in either a PDF or Word document.
 This will ensure the receiver will be able to open the document with ease.

 Make sure you include information that the recipient won't know from a quick glance at your resume.
 Tell an anecdote, or offer the details about particular experiences.
 Show your personality, while keeping your cover letter professional.

 Sign off with a closing remark, such as "I look forward to hearing from you about this position."
 End with your full name.